Life without ORM: is it possible and how we can get there

 - Active community member, a frequent speaker at the PostgreSQL Conferences

 - A researcher focused on developing efficient interactions between applications and databases; publications include Proceedings of EDBT 2014 Athens, ICDE 2016 in Helsinki, and SOFSEM 2020 Limassol

 - A winner of the “Technologist of the Year” 2019 award of the Illinois Technology Association

 Álvaro is a passionate database and software developer.
-Founder and CEO of OnGres, an “ON postGRES” startup. Álvaro has been dedicated to PostgreSQL and R&D in databases since two decades ago.
+Founder of OnGres, he has been dedicated to PostgreSQL and R&D in databases for more than two decades.